Behaviours

 - Prohibition from driving for a minimum two-year period

-- Licence revocation: 3 or 5 years (depending on the situation) or longer (depending on the decision of the court)
+- Licence revocation: three or five years or longer (depending on the decision of the court)

 - Imprisonment